 - Check Exclude groups from sharing to prevent members of specific groups from creating any file shares in those groups.
 When you check this, you'll get a dropdown list of all your groups to choose from.
-Members of excluded groups can still receive shares, but not create any. - Check Allow username autocompletion in share dialog to enable auto-completion of Nextcloud usernames. - Check Show disclaimer text on the public link upload page to set and show a disclaimer text on public links with hidden file lists.
+Members of excluded groups can still receive shares, but not create any. - Check Allow username autocompletion in share dialog to enable auto-completion of Nextcloud usernames. - Check Restrict username autocompletion to users within the same groups to limit username autocompletion to users from within the same groups as the share owner. - Check Show disclaimer text on the public link upload page to set and show a disclaimer text on public links with hidden file lists.

-With Default share permissions you are able to set the default permissions for user-shares (Create, Change, Delete and Share) without forcing them.
+With Default share permissions you are able to set the default permissions for user-shares (Create, Change, Delete and Reshare) without forcing them.